richardfuca/react-native-decompiler/README.md

 - A folder containing React Native modules (usually called `js-modules`) in "unbundled" apps
 - A single Webpack V4 (V5 not supported) entrypoint bundle file (entrypoint bundles begin with `!function(e)`, chunked bundles start with `window.webpackJsonp`).
 - A folder containg Webpack V4 (V5 not supported) chunks, where at least one file is the entrypoint

+# Troubleshooting

+## Out of memory errors

+Some files are big enough that Node will run out of memory.
+You can try disabling various features that might be memory intensive.
+For example, try the `-e`, `--noEslint`, `--noPrettier`, `--unpackOnly` flags.

+Another option is to give Node more memory.
+Here is an example command (run this instead of `npm start`): `node -r ts-node/register --max-old-space-size=<MEMORY IN MB>  ./src/main.ts <ARGUMENTS>`.

 # Extending